RyuuGan/Mongoose-4.2.6-Test/README.md

 ## Executing

-Run init test to be sure all data exists.
+Run `init.js` to be sure all data exists.
 Then run `notWorking.js` to see what is not working.